Random horizon principal-agent problems

 By Step 1, notice that, the agent's problem with the contract $\Cbf^\varepsilon$ can be explicitly solved and we obtain $V^{\rm A}(\Cbf^\varepsilon)=Y_0^\varepsilon$.
 By arbitrariness of $\Cbf$, we obtain that $V^{\rm PE}\leq\sup_{Y_0\geq R}\underline{V}^{\rm PE}(Y_0)$. \end{proof}

-In order to obtain a similar reduction result for the American Principal-Agent problem, we follow Sannikov's \cite{Sannikov08} idea by proceeding to a first reduction of the principal problem which allows to transform the corresponding Agent problem into that of a European contract as no early exercise is optimal for him.
+In order to obtain a similar reduction result for the American principal-agent problem, we follow Sannikov's \cite{Sannikov08} idea by proceeding to a first reduction of the principal problem which allows to transform the corresponding agent problem into that of a European contract as no early exercise is optimal for the agent.

 \begin{proof}[Proof of Theorem \ref{thm:main} {\rm (ii)}] Similar to the proof of Theorem \ref{thm:main} (i), we proceed in three steps, following the classical verification argument in stochastic control theory.